 This jelly was delightfully perfect.
 It has an incredible depth of flavor–for example I swore there was lemon in this recipe.
 We used red currants from our yard, and I would absolutely make this recipe again–either unchanged or with slightly less sugar.

 The jam jelled great with hardly any sugar!
-This is definately the low end of sugar for a jam.
-It ended up being more of a "fruit spread".
+This is definitely the low end of sugar for a jam.
+It ended up being more of a “fruit spread”.
 I would probably try 1 c sugar next time.

 Great set and perfect amount of sweetness.

 Great flavor, perfect amount of sweetness, but it did not set well.
 I would try 4t pectin and 4t calcium solution next time.

 I found this batch of salmonberries in Discovery Park, near the Daybreak Center.
 There are a million plants, but the berries are not always abundant.